dam/packetbeat-analyzer/README.md

 This code can run as a native desktop application or on the cloud.

-## Installation
+## Installation & configuration

 ### Dependencies

+**Packetbeat**

-cf. (Elasticsearch Installation Section)[https://www.elastic.co/guide/en/beats/libbeat/1.0.1/getting-started.html#elasticsearch-installation] to install the ElasticSearch database from the Beats platform. cf. (Packetbeat Getting Started)[https://www.elastic.co/guide/en/beats/packetbeat/current/packetbeat-getting-started.html] to install, configure and run packetbeat on your local system
+cf. [Packetbeat Getting Started](https://www.elastic.co/guide/en/beats/packetbeat/current/packetbeat-getting-started.html) to install, configure and run packetbeat on your local system

-### The application
+We are currently developping on the version **1.0.0** of Packetbeat

+**Elasticsearch**

+cf. [Elasticsearch Installation Section](https://www.elastic.co/guide/en/beats/libbeat/1.0.1/getting-started.html#elasticsearch-installation) to install the ElasticSearch database.
+We are currently developping on the version **1.7.3** of ElasticSearch

+Edit the configuration file *elasticsearch.yml* as follow:

+    http.cors.enabled: true
+    http.cors.allow-origin: "*"

+## Development

 To install all node packages, run the following command:

     npm install

+Watch your file and build your files with webpack, using the command:

+    npm run watch

-Then check that your installation is running correctly, assessing the application your browser:
+Then check that your application is running correctly with electron:

+    npm run electron

+To speed up your development, run a server with updated source code using the command:

-    npm run server
+    npm run start